About the Laura Bedingfield Memorial Undergraduate Scholarship & Lisa Yoder Memorial Graduate Scholarship

 The scholarship will be awarded based on:

-Applications and requested documentation are due in early October of every year.
+Applications and requested documentation are due November 30, 2020.

-The chosen recipient will be notified two weeks before the Annual Awards Event.
-The award will be given at that year’s Award Event.
-The recipient will be given an opportunity to briefly outline the proposed use of the award at the Award Event and will be invited to attend the following year to give a brief presentation on their scholastic work.
+The chosen recipient will be notified no later than December 31, 2020.
+The recipient will be given an opportunity to briefly outline the proposed use of the award to TBOWIT members and will be invited to attend an award ceremony the following year to give a brief presentation on their scholastic work.

 About the Laura Bedingfield Undergraduate Scholarship